manomarichal/space-invaders/README.md

   }
 ```

-Finally, you need to add objects to your level, you can add shields an different type of enemies:
+Finally, you need to add objects to your level, you can add shields an different type of enemies, example:
-shield example:

 ```json
 "Shields": [